 Details of the new LEADER programme and the work of CEDRA can be found at the following sites:

-Further details on the LEADER 2014-2020 programme will be posted here as and when they become available and although the Programme is not fully operational yet, funding is available for SMEs from other sources.
+Further details on the LEADER 2014-2020 programme will be posted here as and when they become available.
+Funding is available for SMEs from other sources.

 Aid shall not be awarded or paid in respect of the following areas:

 Conventional retail operations, excluding community based shops and farm shops selling locally produced produce;

 Courses of instruction or training which form the part of normal education programmes or systems at secondary or higher levels.
 Note: This includes the rural development diploma and degree;

 Working capital (including stock);